karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

           waws-prod-am2-439.sip.azurewebsites.windows.net
 ```

-- When the private endpoint was created a private DNS zone was created, this DNS zone contains an A-record that points the private endpoint address to the private IP that is associated for the resource.
+- When the private endpoint was created a private DNS zone was created with the corresponding ``privatelink`` subdomain.
+This DNS zone contains an A-record that points the private endpoint address to the private IP that is associated for the resource.
 Also this private DNS zone has been attached to the VNET.

 ![private-endpoint-dns-zone](/img/private-endpoint-dns-zone.png)

-- Now when you try to resolve it from a client that's inside the VNET, it will response the private IP address.
+- Now when you try to resolve it from a client that's inside the VNET, it will response with the private IP address.

 ```bash
 $ nslookup dns-resolver-test.azurewebsites.net